 - Call us on 0207 974 4444.
 This number is available 24/7 if it is an emergency, otherwise we are available 9am -5pm Monday to Friday. - You can report a repair via Live Chat, WhatsApp and SMS.
 You can chat to us in 100+ languages.
 Find out more at camden.gov.uk/repairs

 Where will you find fire doors?

-There are communal fire doors in this building at the main entrance.
+In your building, communal doors such as those into corridors, hallways and stairwells are fire doors.
 Your front door may be a fire door.